Finance Issues

 Supporting Missions Work

 Wednesday, April 3, 2019 Hey Fletch … Our church provides direct support to several international missionaries.
 What are the issues we should look at to provide this support with the utmost integrity?
-DRF—There are so [...]
+DRF—There are [...]

 Mileage Reimbursements